census-instrumentation/opencensus-specs/trace/HTTP.md

 | Url cannot be parsed         | 3 (INVALID_ARGUMENT)  |
 | Request timed out            | 1 (DEADLINE_EXCEEDED) |

-In case of DNS resolution failed to indicate that the span resulted in error boolean attribute `error` with the value `true` should be added.

 ## Message events

 In the lifetime of an incoming and outgoing request, the following message events SHOULD be created: